-How To Read Your City of San Diego Water Bill - Why is my bill so high?
+How to Read Your City of San Diego Water Bill - Why is My Bill So High?

 Four Horsemen of the Water Bill

-Like their distant brethern in equitation, the Four Horsemen of the Water Bill each represent a terrible thing: a line item on your City of San Diego water bill.
+The Four Horsemen of the Water Bill each represent a terrible thing: a line item on your City of San Diego water bill.
 Separately, each line item packs a powerful punch against your pocketbook.
 But unite their powers and you'll experience a pain unlike any others.

 1) Water Base Fee - The water base fee is a flat rate per month based upon the size of your meter.
 For the typical 5/8 or 3/4 inch meter, the monthly base fee is $19.33.
 This fee covers meter maintenance and other administrative costs.